Goubermouche/sigma/README.md

 -   Future:
     -   Unified package manager
     -   Official GPU support via kernels
--   Linux compilation:
-    -   Fix segfaults
-    -   Clean up the code and includes

 ## Contributing
 Contributions, either to the compiler implementation, or related to language design are greatly appreciated and welcome.